-Valuation Date discretion) on which any market(s) represer termined by the Board or the Management Company at their ting a meaningful portion of the Fund's portfolio is closed.
-For the considered is the market where the relevant instrument is traded.
-(A p.com/international) Calculation method of the risk exposure The methodology used in order to calculate the global exposure resulting from the use of financial derivative instruments is the commitment approach in accordance with the CSSF Circular 11/512.
-Hedged Equivalent Classes The Fund will aim at hedging, with a reasonable margin of tolerance, the main currency exposure of the Fund back into the currency referred to in the relevant Class's designation.
-It is expected that the resulting effective hedge ratio (i.e. the percentage exposure in the currency of the hedged share class) will typically be in the range of 80% to 100%.
-The list of available Hedged Equivalent Classes can be found online on the Management Company's webpage at capitalgroup.com/international Cut-Off Time 1:00pm Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fees and charges Annual Administration Charge 0.25% maximum
+Valuation Date Each Business Day, other than days (as determined by the Board or the Management Company at their discretion) on which any market(s) representing a meaningful portion of the Fund's portfolio is closed.
+For the purpose of this paragraph, the market to be considered is the market where the relevant instrument is traded.
+(A list of such dates is available on capitalgroup.com/international) Calculation method of the risk exposure The methodology used in order to calculate the global exposure resulting from the use of finance instruments is the commitment approach in accordance with the CSSF Circular 11/512.
+Hedged Equivalent Classes The Fund will aim at hedging, with a reasonable margin of tolerance, the main currency exposure of back into the currency referred to in the relevant Class's designation.
+It is expected that the resulting hedge ratio (i.e. the percentage exposure in the currency of the hedged share class) will typically be of 80% to 100%.
+The list of available Hedged Equivalent Classes can be found online on the Manage Company's webpage at capitalgroup.com/international vant Class's designation.
+It is expected that the resulting effective the currency of the hedged share class) will typically be in the range of Equivalent Classes can be found online on the Management Cut-Off Time 1:00pm Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fees and charges Annual Administration Charge 0.25% maximum